Our role in the pensions community

 The Pensions Management Institute

 We are the legal Insight Partner to The Pensions Management Institute.
 We provide material and legal input for the Institute’s members.
 Our lawyers regularly write articles for the PMI’s Pensions Aspects publication and speak at their events.
-By attending our seminars, trustees and retirement savings professionals can claim CPD hours under the PMI CPD scheme.
+By attending our events, trustees and retirement savings professionals can claim CPD hours under the PMI CPD scheme.

 The Pensions and Lifetime Savings Association